 Before your technology specialists take back the devices, try some digital projects.
 Students can make class memory books in Google Slides™, film themselves making a commercial, get creative with storytelling apps, and more!
 If you haven’t tried Hour of Code before, that’s definitely one to add to your list!

 Hopefully you’ve been able to try some fun new ideas throughout the year, but I know there isn’t always a lot of wiggle room with testing on the horizon.
 Now that the pressure is off a bit, you can try that big project that you’ve been keeping on the back burner.
 If you’re excited about it, you know your students will be, too.
 Makerspace or escape room, anyone?

 Focus on the Kids

-However you spend those last couple of weeks, I hope you and your students enjoy it and each other.
+However you spend those last couple of weeks after your statewide testing is done, I hope you and your students enjoy it and each other.
 You’ve earned it!